domi23/domi23/README.md

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=domi23&theme=dark&background=000000)

-## 🎮 Current Project: *Curse of the Forgotten*
+## 🎮 Current Project: *Trashborn*

-I am working on a game called *Curse of the Forgotten*.
-It will be an atmospheric PSX-style game with unique gameplay and an engaging storyline.
+I am working on a game called *Trashborn*.
+It will be an atmospheric PSX-style game with unique gameplay (rogue-like and action) and an engaging storyline.

 ## Development Status
 *Progress: 30%*